BLOG

 Business consulting addresses four downstream questions: how to execute the chosen strategy, which processes to document, how to scale operations, and how to measure execution effectiveness.
 The deliverables are operational: process documentation, system architecture, execution playbooks, and performance dashboards.
 The engagement timeline is twelve to eighteen months.
 The monthly investment is $8K to $25K.

-The decision tree is straightforward.
-If your company has documented processes for its top five revenue-generating activities, operational dashboards that track execution velocity, and the capacity to deploy $500K to a new initiative without disrupting current operations, you are ready for strategy consulting.
+The decision tree is clear.
+If your company has documented processes for its top five revenue-generating activities, operational dashboards that track execution velocity.
+And the capacity to deploy $500K to a new initiative without disrupting current operations, you are ready for strategy consulting.
 If any of those conditions are false, you need business consulting first.

 The Readiness Checklist: When You Need Strategy Consulting vs Business Consulting